Family Therapy for Eating Disorders in Houston: A Trauma-Informed Approach

 Jennifer Lancaster • April 30, 2026

 When someone in a family is struggling with an eating disorder, the whole family feels it.
 Mealtimes become something to get through rather than something to share.
 Conversations get careful — everyone measuring their words, afraid of saying the wrong thing.
 Parents don’t know whether to push or back off.
 Partners feel shut out.
 And the person with the eating disorder often carries not just their own pain but the weight of knowing their struggle is affecting everyone around them.
+And many people feel lost searching for the right eating disorder therapy.

 What most families don’t realize is that this doesn’t have to be only a crisis.
 It can also be an opportunity — not to fix the eating disorder from the outside, but to understand what it’s communicating, to examine the patterns that may have contributed to it, and to build something different together.
 Family therapy for eating disorders, done well, isn’t about blame.
 It’s about the whole family system becoming a more connected, more honest version of itself.